Improper Truck Maintenance

 The three most common maintenance issues with large trucks involve the following systems:

-- Breaks – Its easy to see how a failure with this system can lead to a serious accident.
-A tractor trailers breaks need to be able to stop up to 50,000 pounds travelling at over 60mph.
+- Breaks – It’s easy to see how a failure with this system can lead to a serious accident.
+A tractor-trailer’s breaks need to be able to stop up to 50,000 pounds traveling at over 60mph.
 If this system is not properly maintained and replaced as needed, people’s lives are at risk.
-It is estimate that between 5 and 10% of all large truck accidents happen because of bad breaks.
+It is estimated that between 5 and 10% of all large truck accidents happen because of bad breaks.

-- Tires – These are another crucially important system on a tractor trailer, and properly maintained tires are critical for maintaining an adequate grip on the road.
-Semi truck tires are required to handle immense loads, and proper inflation is critical.
-When such weight is applied to improperly inflated or damaged tires, the tires are prone to blowout.
+- Tires – These are another crucially important system on a tractor-trailer, and properly maintained tires are critical for maintaining an adequate grip on the road.
+Semi-truck tires are required to handle immense loads, and proper inflation is critical.
+When such weight is applied to improperly inflated or damaged tires, the tires are prone to a blowout.
 Tire blowouts on a big rig are very serious and can cause the trailer to jackknife.
 Tires that blow off are also dangerous projectiles out on the highway that can cause additional accidents and damage as they fly off.

 A Sacramento Truck Accident Lawyer Can Help!

-If you have been involved in an accident with a large truck, its possible that vehicle maintenance (or lack thereof) played a part!
-An experienced Sacramento truck accident lawyer has the litigators and investigators that you need to ensure that responsible parties are held accountable.
-If you have been injured in a truck accident in Sacramento, call our Sacramento truck accident lawyer for a free consultation today.
+If you have been involved in an accident with a large truck, it’s possible that vehicle maintenance (or lack thereof) played a part!
+An experienced truck accident lawyer has the litigators and investigators that you need to ensure that responsible parties are held accountable.
+If you have been injured in a truck accident in Sacramento, call 916-583-7709 to reach our Sacramento truck accident lawyers at The Weinberger Law Firm for a free consultation today.